a7med3del1973/TukRide-App/README.md

 ## About

 TukRide is designed to offer a seamless experience for users and drivers in the tuktuk booking industry.
-The app provides an intuitive interface for users to book rides and track their trips.
+The system provides an intuitive interface for users to book rides and track their trips.
 For drivers, it offers tools to manage bookings and navigate to user locations efficiently.

 ## Features